simonagren/simonagren.github.io/content/posts/2020-03-06--azurebot-nodejs-part4/index.md

 # Main Dialog
 As explained earlier, the main dialog consists of two steps **initialStep** and **finalStep**.
 The initial step will kick off the **siteDialog** and then the final step will collect the result.

-As mentioned earlier, if the user restarts the dialog the **stepContext.result** will return null in the **finalStep**.
-We will not collect any values from the **siteDialog** and for now, we will just end the dialog.
+If the user restarts the dialog the **stepContext.result** will return null in the **finalStep**.
+We will not collect any values from the **siteDialog** and for now, just end the dialog.
 The user must write something again to start it again.

 You can see it beneath: